magomimmo/modern-cljs/doc/second-edition/tutorial-12.md

 ## validators.clj

-To follow at our best the principle of separation of concerns, let's create a new namespace specifically dedicated to the `loginForm` fields validations.
+To follow at our best the principle of separation of concerns, let's create a new namespace specifically dedicated to the Login Form fields validations.

 To do that, create the `login` subdirectory under the `src/clj/modern_cljs/` directory and then create a new file named